International Classification of Primary Care: History

-The International Classification of Primary Care (ICPC) is a classification method for primary care encounters.
-It allows for the classification of the patient’s reason for encounter (RFE), the problems/diagnosis managed, primary or general health care interventions, and the ordering of the data of the primary care session in an episode of care structure.
-It was developed by the WONCA International Classification Committee (WICC), and was first published in 1987 by Oxford University Press (OUP).
+The ICPC was developed by the WONCA International Classification Committee (WICC), and was first published in 1987 by Oxford University Press (OUP).
 A revision and inclusion of criteria and definitions was published in 1998.
 The second revision was accepted within the World Health Organization's (WHO) Family of International Classifications.
+The third revision, ICPC-3, has been adopted by WONCA in December 2020 and endorsed on April 16, 2021 during the WONCA Executive meeting.

 The classification was developed in a context of increasing demand for quality information on primary care as part of growing worldwide attention to global primary health care objectives, including the WHO's target of "health for all".